-

 Email signature verification

-If you received an email from me, your mail app should indicate that the message is digitally signed.
+If you received a digitally signed email, your mail app should indicate that the message is signed.
 Use the client-specific steps below to confirm the signature is valid and inspect the certificate details.

 Choose your email client